btheodorezhang/btheodorezhang.github.io/_pages/workshop.md

 -->

-![Cosmic Ray Workshop Banner](https://btheodorezhang.github.io/files/cosmic_ray_path.png)
+![Cosmic Ray Workshop Banner](https://btheodorezhang.github.io/files/cosmic_ray_path.png) Cosmic rays are high-energy particles moving as speed of light.
+Detailed differences in their abundances can tell us about cosmic ray sources and their trip through the galaxy.

 Join us for an engaging **mini-workshop** exploring the origin and propagation of **Galactic cosmic rays (GCRs)**.
 This event will bring together experts and researchers to discuss observational constraints, theoretical models, and open questions in the field.